Continual Learning via Ensemble-Based Depth-Wise Masked Autoencoders for Data Quality Monitoring in High-Energy Physics: METHODOLOGY

-where $X$ represents the input DigiOccupancy values for a single LS, $\text{Q}_{25}(X)$ is the 25th percentile of all $X$ values sampled across all valid depth, ieta ($i\eta)$), and iphi ($i\phi$) values, $\text{Q}_{75}(X)$ is the 75th percentile of all $X$ values (also sampled across all valid values), $\epsilon$ is a small value to offset any potential divide-by-zero errors and $Y_{\text{scaled}}$ is the resulting scaled output data.
-The second is a \textit{max scaling} technique derived using the following formula:
+where $X$ represents the DigiOccupancy values for a single LS, $\text{Q}_{25}(X)$ is the sampled 25th percentile value, $\text{Q}_{75}(X)$ is the 75th percentile value, $\epsilon$ is a small value to offset any potential divide-by-zero errors and $Y_{\text{scaled}}$ is the resulting scaled output data. \textit{Max scaling} was applied using:

 where again $X$ represents the input DigiOccupancy values for a single LS, and $X_{max}$ is the maximum value within the input array for a single LS.
-Only one version of the scaled data is fed into an individual DepthViT model, where the data flow depends on which version of input scaling the model had previously been trained using.
+Only one version of the scaled data was fed into an individual DepthViT model, as determined by which scaled data version the model was trained on.
 A graphical workflow of this process is shown in Fig.~\ref{fig:Flow_chart}.
-The reason for employing two different scaling techniques is that max scaling was found to provide better sensitivity to anomaly factors $<1.0$ while quantile scaling provided a better sensitivity to anomaly factors $>1.0$.
-The term \textit{sub-ensemble} will be used here to describe a Max Scaling DepthViT model placed in parallel with a Quantile Scaling DepthViT, and will represent the smallest building block used to create larger ensembles.
+The term \textit{sub-ensemble} will be used here to describe a Max Scaling DepthViT model placed in parallel with a Quantile Scaling DepthViT, and will represent the smallest building block used to create larger ensembled systems.